SquareBracketAssociates/Booklet-PharoVirtualMachine/Part4-Tutorials/HandonsStatic/handonsstatic.md

 ### Limits and conclusion

-There is clearly some more effort to obtain a full working solution.
+There is clearly some more effort needed to obtain a full working solution.
 For example, managing the code changes and recompilation of the methods.

-This tutorial misses
+This tutorial misses:
 - syntax support
 - JIT support
 - invalidation if the called method changes